 What Are the Pros and Cons of WordPress?

-Just like everything else in the world, WordPress has its own advantages and disadvantages, which you may want to consider before making your website.
+Like everything else in the world, WordPress has advantages and disadvantages, which you may want to consider before creating your website.

 Pros of Using WordPress

-• WordPress is free and gives you complete control of your website.
+- WordPress is free and gives you complete control of your website.
 You own and control all your website files and data.
-You are not tied to a web hosting company and can move your website anywhere you want.
+You are not tied to a web hosting company and can move your website anywhere.

-• It gives you access to a huge collection of extensions, add-ons, and plugins to extend your website.
+- It gives you access to extensions, add-ons, and plugins to extend your website.
 This enormous access to professional applications allows you to make anything you want.

-• It is super easy to customize, with thousands of website designs and templates to choose from.
-Each of them comes with different customization options, allowing you to create truly unique websites.
+- It is super easy to customize, with thousands of website designs and templates.
+Each comes with different customization options, allowing you to create truly unique websites.
 Simply put, it makes website building easy.

 Cons of Using WordPress

-• You do not need to learn coding to use WordPress.
+- You do not need to learn coding to use WordPress.
 However, some basic knowledge of HTML and CSS will make things a lot easier.
-Most beginners acquire these basic skills as they use WordPress.
+Most beginners acquire these basic skills by using WordPress.

 Who Should Use WordPress?
 Is WordPress Right for You?

-The beautiful thing about WordPress is that it adapts to your needs.
-It can be as easy and simple as you want or as complex and sophisticated as you need it to be.
+We love WordPress because it adapts to a user’s needs.
+It can be as easy and simple as you want it to be or as complex and sophisticated as you need it to be.

-Since you are completely in charge and in full ownership, you can make things simple, control the cost, and efficiently run your website.
+Since you are completely in charge and in full ownership, you can simplify things, control the cost, and efficiently run your website.
+We believe this control and ownership is important for small businesses and individuals.

-Over the years, we have helped thousands of beginners learn WordPress, and we have seen them quickly graduate to the intermediate or even advanced level.
+Over the years, we have helped thousands of beginners learn WordPress and seen them quickly graduate to the intermediate or even advanced level.

 Here is a simple checklist to see if WordPress is right for you:

-• You want to make a professional business website without spending a lot of money.
+- You want to make a professional business website without spending too much money.

-• You want to make a blog, portfolio, or personal website and use it to make money online.
+- You want to make a blog, portfolio, or eCommerce store and use it to make money online.

-If you agree with any of the above statements, then WordPress is the perfect platform for you to build a website.
+If you agree with any of the above statements, WordPress is the perfect platform for building a website.

 Who should not use WordPress?